THE MODERN MINT BLOG

 “Birdlife International reckons that with £19 million over the next five years, they could save from extinction all the world’s 189 critically endangered bird species… I’ve seen such sums described by conservationists as ‘vast’, but it’s hard to see why.
 For some reason it’s seen as naive to point out that tiny fractions of military budgets could pay for this without anyone really noticing.”

-He also writes for the Telegraph, articles like this one on using crocks for drainage in pots… it is a classic example of how he makes you question and think about traditional gardening advice.
+It is a classic example of how he makes you question and think about traditional gardening advice.

 On Thursday his new book Where Do Camels Belong?: The story and science of invasive species is out on Amazon.
 Discounted at the time of writing!